Aniceto Sobrepeña: Private sector

-Sobrepeña is currently the president of the Metrobank Foundation, Inc. (MBFI), the corporate social responsibility (CSR) arm of the Metrobank Group.

-For more than 17 years now as a private sector leader, he has steered the MBFI to new heights of institutional achievements in the public affairs and human development arena.
-The MBFI has emerged as one of the country's most dynamic philanthropic organizations, implementing a wide array of CSR programs in such key sectors as education, visual arts, health care, the judiciary, police and military, and grant-making to various socio-civic and charitable institutions in the Philippines and in the Asia-Pacific Region.
+Sobrepeña was president of the Metrobank Foundation, Inc. (MBFI), the corporate social responsibility (CSR) arm of the Metrobank Group for more than 17 years.
+He implemented CSR programs in sectors such as education, visual arts, health care, the judiciary, police and military, and grant-making to various socio-civic and charitable institutions in the Philippines and the wider Asia-Pacific.

-Under Sobrepeña's leadership, Metrobank was declared winner in the Corporate Social Responsibility Program category of the 1999 Asian Banking Awards, in recognition of the significant impact of the MBFI's different programs on the country's development efforts.
-Since joining the Metrobank Group, the MBFI has since garnered three (3) international awards and close to fifty (50) awards of recognition from public affairs organizations and government bodies, such as the Public Relations Society of the Philippines, and the International Association of Business Communicators Philippines.
+Under Sobrepeña's leadership, Metrobank was declared winner in the Corporate Social Responsibility Program category of the 1999 Asian Banking Awards, for the significant impact of MBFI's different programs on the country's development efforts.
+Since joining the Metrobank Group, MBFI has won international awards and almost 50 awards from Philippine public affairs organizations and government bodies.

-In 2012 the Metrobank Foundation was awarded the Distinguished Sesquicentennial (150 years) Gawad Rizal Awards from the National Historical Commission of the Philippines.
+In 2012, MBFI was awarded the Distinguished Sesquicentennial (150 years) Gawad Rizal Awards from the National Historical Commission of the Philippines.
 The institution was similarly recognized as Quezon City's Most Outstanding Organization for 2012 as the leading CSR institution for a leading banking enterprise.